🧘 Curs nou de Abheda Yoga

 Nityananda means “eternal happiness” (nitya- eternal and ananda- happiness).
 His name was a definition of his condition, always being in divine consciousness, in divine ecstasy.

-This state that represents him is described by Swami Muktananda in his work “Maha Siddha Yoga – Secrets of the Path of Perfection“.
+This state that represents him is described by Swami Muktananda in his work “Maha Siddha Yoga – The Secrets of the Path to Perfection“.

 “Oh, Bhagavan Nityananda, my Master, you have lived in great austerity.
-You were always surrounded by countless objects, but your hands didn’t touch them and your eyes wouldn’t stop at them.
+You were always surrounded by countless objects, but your hands did not touch them and your gaze did not rest on them.
 You lived in an isolated place, in the jungle to which, back then, there was no way in.
 Now the place has become a sanctuary; thus an existence of siddha is crowned.

 You knew the past, the present and the future.
-Even if you only uttered one word, it was never in vain.
-You were the very embodiment of giving up, you who were permanently immersed in the fulness of inner ecstasy.
+Even if you only uttered one word, he was never in vain.
+You were the very embodiment of renunciation, you who were permanently immersed in the fullness of inner ecstasy.
 This continuous experience of inner ecstasy is the natural state of a siddha.

 You were constantly absorbed in bliss.
 Your very name was a bliss (Nityananda means eternal bliss).
-When you laughed, joy and ecstasy emanated from every cell of your being, as if your body had disaggregated under the pressure of that endless joy.
-You’ve always spoken in aphorisms.
-Even if you only uttered a very short word, it was as significant as a long speech.
-Sometimes you’d stay silent for two or three days in a row.
-This is the extraordinary way of being of the Siddhas. “
+When you laughed, joy and ecstasy emanated from every cell of your being, as if your body had disintegrated under the pressure of that endless joy.
+You have always spoken in aphorisms.
+Even if you only spoke a very short word, it was as meaningful as a long speech.
+Sometimes you remained silent for two or three days in a row.
+This is the extraordinary way of being of the siddha-si. “

 He was also known as Bhagwan Nityananda.